spaceprimate/happle/notes/tasking.md

 # TODO:
-- [ ] Create sentence generator
+- [ ] make this more date-based, the countdown from july 14 isn't working.
+Create a new branch for this
-- [ ] add author's name
-- [ ] add sentences json file that contains author and sentence
+- [ ] once dates are in place, add puzzle numbers and such
 - [ ]
 - [ ]
 - [ ]
+- [ ] create a deploy script, maybe an add quotes script? document this stuff as well probably.
 - [ ]
+- [ ] add the <Birthday /> thing back in, that was solid

 # Notes:

 ## Sentence generator
-- create splitter
-- create randomizer

 ### nice to have
 - more interactive generator